-Professor James Allison has published over 250 highly cited articles, with a total Web of Science (Google Scholar) citations of 40,796 (56,683) and an H-index of 102 (117).
-He has also, authored, edited, and reviewed 2 books.
-He is a member of the editorial board of many reputable scientific journals and has participated in various conferences and exhibitions in his field as well as supervised many graduate students.
-Professor Allison is a highly active researcher and academic as evident by the over 60 awards and honors he has received.
+He published over 250 highly cited articles, with a total ISI (Google Scholar) citations of 40,796 (56,683) and an H-index of 102 (117).
+He is a member of the editorial board of several scientific journals and has participated in various conferences and exhibitions in his field.

 Professor James P. Allison, has been awarded the 2018 King Faisal Prize in Medicine for his outstanding contribution to the development of the field of immunotherapy for cancer.
 He identification of CTLA-4 as an inhibitory receptor of T-cells and pioneering the development of immune checkpoint inhibitors for the treatment of a range of cancers.